 Mano and Vio were explicit about taking risks.
 We were ready to fall.
 When Roberto and Vio incorporated the techniques developed with Mano, our already powerful dance took flight.
 By freeing the embrace and taking more risk we were able to express more and to turn a fall into a majestic moment.

-Here you will find the entire collection of Mano y Vio videos, also with examples of the impact on Vio y Roberto.
+Here you will find the entire collection of Mano y Vio videos (beginning with the live debut in Tangoloft basement, and examples of the impact on Vio y Roberto.

 In honor of this Director’s Cut, the original Paradise Circus video has been released for the first time on youtube, including both takes.
 This is the video that many people say “when people say tango is boring and old-fashioned, I just show them this.”